-Since mid-May 2022, several countries where monkeypox is not endemic have reported an accumulation of infections with the monkeypox virus.
-The first cases have also been diagnosed in Germany.
+Since mid-May 2022, several countries where mpox/monkeypox is not endemic have reported an accumulation of infections with the monkeypox virus.
+Cases have also been diagnosed in Germany, as of May 2023 around 3700 infections were recorded.
 Researchers at the Helmholtz Centre for Infection Research (HZI) are contributing their expertise to assessing the current situation and informing the public.

 Prof Fabian Leendertz, founding director of the Helmholtz Institute for One Health (HIOH) in Greifswald and head of the department "Ecology and Emergence of Zoonoses", studies the interface between animal health, the environment and human health.
 The HIOH is a site of the HZI, which is being established together with the University of Greifswald, the Greifswald University Medicine and the Friedrich-Loeffler-Institute, Federal Research Institute for Animal Health (FLI) as local founding partners.
-To Science Media Center Germany, he assesses the current situation as follows:
+He assesses the current situation as follows:

-However, good epidemiological data are now needed to understand whether and how the cases are related, says the zoonoses expert.
-In the past, he has already published studies on the occurrence of the monkeypox virus in chimpanzees (publication in Nature Microbiology) and sooty mangabey (publication in Emergent Infectious Diseases) in Cote d'Ivoire.
+Mpox/Monkeypox is another health problem that puts an additional burden on health systems, costs a lot of money for research and countermeasures and will remain among us humans for a long time to come, says the zoonoses expert.
+In the past, he has already published studies on the occurrence of the mpox/monkeypox virus in chimpanzees (publication in Nature Microbiology) and sooty mangabey (publication in Emergent Infectious Diseases) in Cote d'Ivoire.

 In another interview with Tagesschau, he comments on the transmission of the virus and symptoms: "The virus causes clear symptoms and with classical contact tracing, chains of infection can be traced to contain the outbreak."